ga4gh/refget/docs/specification.md

 ##### Level 1

-What you'd get when you look up the digest with **1 database lookup** and no recursion.
-Previously called "layer 0" or "reclimit 0" because there's no recursion.
-Also sometimes called the "array digests" because each entity represents an array.
+What you'd get when you look up the digest with **1 database lookup** (no recursion).
+We sometimes refer to this as the "array digests" or "attribute digests", because it is made up a digest for each attribute in the sequence collection.
 Example:
 ```
 {
   "lengths": "4925cdbd780a71e332d13145141863c1",